-- Currents can be strong in the ocean so be careful when swimming.
-There are not always lifeguards so ask a local for advice before going in the water anywhere that is not a recognized swimming spot.
+- Currents can be strong in the ocean, so be careful when swimming.
+There are not always lifeguards, so ask a local for advice before going in the water anywhere that is not a recognized swimming spot.

 - There are some low-level scams where a stranger will approach you seemingly friendly and then try and pressure you to stay at their guesthouse or visit their shop.
-Use your judgement accordingly.
+Use your judgment accordingly.
 The vast majority of people in Sri Lanka are well-intentioned and will simply approach you to have a chat and ask where you’re from.

-My total expenses for one month in Sri Lanka were 288,325 Sri Lanka Rupees (2,100 CAD/1585 USD).
-Please Note 100,000 (480 Euros) of this was for a week of Surf & Yoga camp, which made my overall costs more expensive.
+Note that 100,000 (480 Euros) of this was for a week of Surf & Yoga camp, which made my overall costs more expensive.

 Total by Category:

 - Food (including water): 34820 LKR (253 CAD/190 USD)